pair-lab/pair-lab.github.io/content/publication/NSR/index.md

 summary: We introduce approximate Markov perfect equilibrium as a solution to the computational problem of finite-state stochastic games repeated in the infinite horizon and prove its PPAD-completeness.

 tags:
-  - Markov game
+  - Markov Game
-  - multi-agent reinforcement learning
+  - Multi-Agent Reinforcement Learning
-  - Markov perfect equilibrium
+  - Markov Perfect Equilibrium
-  - PPAD-completeness
+  - PPAD-Completeness
-  - stochastic game
+  - Stochastic Game
 featured: false

 # links: